 pelargonic acid (Scythe): PHI 1d, REI 12h, Group 17.
 Use a 3 -10% solution (3 to 10 gallons per 100 gallons).

-DCPA (Dacthal 75WP): REI 12h, Group 3.
+DCPA (Dacthal W-75): REI 12h, Group 3.
 Crop should be well established before use.
-Apply 4-6 weeks after transplanting or on direct seeded plants at 4-6 inches in height.
+Apply 6 to 14 lb/A 4-6 weeks after transplanting or on direct seeded plants at 4-6 inches in height.
 Can be sprayed over transplants without injury.
 Will not control emerged weeds.
 If weeds have emerged, the crop should be cultivated or weeded prior to application.
-Apply 6 to 14 lb/A. See label to select rate based on target weeds and soil texture.
+See label to select rate based on target weeds and soil texture.

-napropamide (Devrinol 2-XT): REI 12h, Group 15.
-Apply 2 to 4 qt/A before transplanting, to weed-free soil surface.
-Use the lower rate on light soil (coarse-textured - sandy) and the higher rate on heavy soil (fine textured - clay).
+napropamide (Devrinol 2-XT): REI 12h, Group 0.
+Apply 2 to 4 qt/A to weed-free soil surface.
+Use the lower rate on light soil (coarse-textured/sandy) and the higher rate on heavy soil (fine-textured/clay).
 Incorporate thoroughly with irrigation if adequate rainfall does not occur within 24 hours of application.
 Can be applied broadcast before transplanting (transplants or direct seeded on bare soil) or as a preplant incorporated under plastic mulch.
 If soil is dry, irrigate with sufficient water to wet to a depth of 2 to 4” before covering with plastic.
 Apply plastic over treated soil same day as treatment.
 Can be applied at 4 qt/A to weed free soil surface between rows of plastic.

 pendimethalin (Prowl H2O): PHI 21d, 24 hr REI, Group 3.
 Apply 1 to 3 pt/A, either as preplant incorporated or to the soil surface PRIOR to transplanting.
 If applied to the soil surface, excessive treated soil falling into the transplant hole may delay crop growth.
 Can be used under plastic mulch.
 Can also be applied as a post-directed spray on the soil at the base of the plant, beneath plants, and between rows.
 Avoid direct contact with foliage or stems or injury will occur.
 Apply before weed germination.
 Emerged weeds will not be controlled.